 My dear friend Lauren had that same backsplash dilemma and decided to share her project with me.
 After maybe some coffee and wine bribing.
 Now you too can get excited for her big kitchen reveal!

 B E F O R E

 These are BEFORE photos from when she purchased the home and of course, Lauren could see the past kitchen and the potential to make it her own.

 What products to use?

-In Lauren’s case she used just a simple matte white paint and then coated it with Polycrylic water based protective finish.
+In Lauren’s case, she used just a simple matte white paint and then coated it with a Polycrylic water-based protective finish.